yzh119/relax-sparse/docs/langref/shapes.md

   shape-related assertions to remain.
-* "All shape invariants captured in types" is not a goal: it is possible for the user to write shape-related assertions directly, and the types are merely a convenient but incomplete shorthand.
+* "All shape invariants captured in types" is not a goal: it is possible for the user to write shape-related assertions directly, and the types are merely a convenient-but-incomplete shorthand.

 ### 'Sweet' syntax

-The user-visible syntax has shorthands for common shape-related assertions:
+The user-visible syntax has shorthands for common shape-related assertions in
+types:
 ```
 stype ::= Tensor               # All tensors of all ranks, dimensions and dtypes
         | Tensor(dims, dtype)  # Tensor with implied rank, dimension and dtype
         | DType                # Type of tensor dtypes
         | Int                  # Type of tensor ranks and dimensions
-        | Array                # Type of arrays of Ints
+        | Shape                # Type of arrays of Ints representing shapes
         | ...
-dims  ::= x                    # expr var of stype Array
+dims  ::= x                    # expr var of stype Shape
-        | [dim_1, ..., dim_n]  # Array of size n
+        | [dim_1, ..., dim_n]  # Shape of size n
 dim   ::= x                    # expr var of type Int
         | <int>                # literal int
 dtype ::= x                    # expr var of type DType